 Tracy’s writing has appeared in diverse publications, including Woman’s World, Focus on the Family, Upper Room, and Guideposts books.
 Best known for publishing 22 stories in Chicken Soup for the Soul books, her course on writing for the series is one of Serious Writer’s best sellers, and her popular newsletter includes story callouts.

 Tracy co-directs Write Life Workshops, speaks at conferences, proofreads for Farmers’ Almanac, and edits for private clients.
 But her most important job is Grandma to four completely unspoiled grandchildren.

 Diana C. Derringer is an award-winning writer and author of Beyond Bethlehem and Calvary: 12 Dramas for Christmas, Easter, and More!
 Her articles, devotions, dramas, planning guides, Bible studies, and poems have been accepted more than 1,000 times by 70-plus publications, including The Upper Room, The Secret Place, Clubhouse, Kentucky Monthly, Country, and Missions Mosaic, plus several anthologies.

 Diana also writes radio drama for Christ to the World Ministries and shares weekly blog posts on Words, Wit, and Wisdom: Life Lessons from English Expressions.
+If you contact her, she can offer further information about radio drama and Christ to the World Ministries.
 Her adventures as a social worker, adjunct professor, youth Bible study teacher, and friendship family for international university students supply a constant flow of writing ideas.

 Rhonda is an author, pastor’s wife, and speaker with experience in website design and typesetting.
 A graduate of Asbury University with a degree in Social Work, she is a committed pastor’s wife and Bible teacher.